jackcallister/jarsbe.github.io/_posts/2015-02-26-the-flux-quick-start-guide.markdown

 module.exports = new Dispatcher();
 ```

-A new Dispatcher instance (from the Flux library) is created and exported.
-This implements the `dispatch` function to accept an Action and pass it to **all** callbacks.
-It's the Stores which register these callbacks with the Dispatcher.
+A single Dispatcher from the Flux library provides the `dispatch` function.
+Receieved Actions are passed to all of registered callbacks.
+These callbacks are provided from the Stores.

 *Note: Since the Dispatcher implementation is hidden, here's a [link to the source](https://github.com/facebook/flux/blob/master/src/Dispatcher.js#L181).*